 Exercise is also proven to improve mental health and productivity, so try and motivate your staff to go for a brisk walk at lunchtime with their colleagues.
 The use of Fitbits and suchlike can create some friendly competition in terms of the amount of steps reached by the end of the day and it’s great to motivate your employees in this kind of way.
 You could even consider corporate gym memberships, on-site fitness classes or team sports - All fantastic for comradery.

 Finally, healthy food choices also affect our motivation and mind.
 A giant beef burger and chips can make us feel sluggish and can possibly worsen our mood.
 However, proteins, fruits and vegetables will give us the energy we need and again, are proven to improve our mood.
 So if your business does offer lunch, make it a healthy one.

 The above is by no means rocket science and we have written a couple of earlier blogs on the subject.
 However, what we’re trying to provide in this article are the simple steps you, as a manager or business owner can implement now to aid any situations whereby poor mental health is an issue.
 It’s the basics, but sometimes we need to go back to basics before implementing training and policies and suchlike and act in the here and now.

-If you would like any further information, advice or support on this subject, please do not hesitate to contact me: 01453 297557 or email email@example.com.
+If you would like any further information, advice or support on this subject, please do not hesitate to contact us on: 01453 297557 or email firstname.lastname@example.org.